+Figure 3: Block sensitivity variation with inputs (SA), q=14, r=32

-Figure 4: Sensitivity of the four latches in convertlatch (SA), p=3, q=14, r=32 4.2. Δ - Σ ADC Like the SA ADC, the Δ - Σ ADC takes several cycles to generate the final ADC output.
+Figure 4: Sensitivity of the four latches in convertlatch (SA), p=3, q=14, r=32

+4.2. Δ - Σ ADC

+Like the SA ADC, the Δ - Σ ADC takes several cycles to generate the final ADC output.
 The number of cycles required to generate the final output is governed by the oversampling ratio of the Δ - Σ converter.

+Figure 5: Block Sensitivities (log scale) variation with injections (SA), p=3, r=32

+Figure 6: Maximum Relative Error (SA), p=3, q=14, r=32

 For the 4-bit Δ - Σ ADC implemented for this work the Δ - Σ modulator generates eight bits in eight clock cycles.
 These eight bits are then digitally filtered and the final 4-bit ADC output is generated at a decimated frequency.

 A sensitivity analysis of the Δ - Σ ADC reveals that the digital decimation filter is the most critical block (see Table 1).

+Block Input (V) ARE

+2 3

+Δ - Σ Modulator 0.00002 0.00006 0.00004

+Decimation Filter 0.00426 0.00573 0.00500

-Block Input (V) ARE 2 3 Δ - Σ Modulator 0.00002 0.00006 0.00004 Table 1: Δ - Σ ADC sensitivity analysis, p=2, q=8, r=16 5.
-Redesign Techniques A sensitivity analysis identifies critical blocks that the designer can concentrate on to improve the reliability of the system.
+Table 1: Δ - Σ ADC sensitivity analysis, p=2, q=8, r=16

+5. Redesign Techniques

+A sensitivity analysis identifies critical blocks that the designer can concentrate on to improve the reliability of the system.
 Fault tolerance of a block can be improved in one of two ways: (1) Evaluating the sensitivities of alternative implementations of a block and selecting the most robust implementation.
 (2) Affecting design changes in the existing implementation.

 It is essential to gauge the improvement that each of these techniques offers as this would help the designer to decide on the most cost-effective fault tolerance design strategy.
 The following sections describe two such techniques and also illustrate the amount of sensitivity improvement that can be gained by employing them.
 In [6] the technique of opting for alternative robust implementations has been used for the Flash and Folding and Interpolating ADC.
 A different approach is required for incorporating fault tolerance in the two ADCs analyzed here.

 5.1.
 Successive Approximation

-Figure 5: Transient Pulse Tolerant Latch (TPTL) The sensitivity analysis of the 4-bit SA ADC had identified the convertlatch and the output atch as the most critical blocks (Section 4.1).
-The Transient Pulse Tolerant Latch (TPTL) proposed in [7] was considered for sensitivity reduction (see Figure 5).
+Figure 7: Transient Pulse Tolerant Latch (TPTL)

+The sensitivity analysis of the 4-bit SA ADC had identified the convertlatch and the outputlatch as the most critical blocks (Section 4.1).
+The Transient Pulse Tolerant Latch (TPTL) proposed in [8] was considered for sensitivity reduction (see Figure 7).
 The resistors (R) added in TPTL filter out the transients arriving at the input of the latch thus hardening it against transients.
 With increasing values of the resistors the latch becomes more fault tolerant but at the same time a performance penalty has to be expected.
-Figures 6 and 7 show that the ARE reduces by 50% and the POF reduces by as much as 45% for a resistance value of 15K.
-These figures also show that the ARE may
+Figures 8 and 9 show that the ARE reduces by 50% and the POF reduces by as much as 45% for a resistance value of 15K.
+These figures also show that the ARE may sometimes mask sensitivity improvements.
+Though the ARE (Figure 8) remains almost constant for an input value of 0.9v, the POF (Figure 9) reduces by as much as 50%.
+Therefore, the choice of a metric to gauge the sensitivity should be based on whether the candidate application requires a reduction in the frequency of errors or the magnitude of error.
+The improvement in sensitivity is achieved at a cost of performance.
+Figure 10 shows that the delay of a latch increases with an increasing resistance in a superlinear fashion.
+Therefore,